clclab/clc-labs/lab-2-simulated-evolution-and-evolutionary-game-theory/lab-2.md

         \item[] \texttt{plot(seq(1,100,1), av\_fitness, type="l", ann=FALSE)}
     \end{itemize}
     (Assuming you stored the fitness values in av\_fitness).
-    \item[] To label your axes and titles you can use:\begin{itemize}
+    \item[] To label your axes and titles use:\begin{itemize}
         \item[] \texttt{title(main="title", xlab="x label", ylab="y label")}
     \end{itemize}
     Alternatively, you can use the provided script \texttt{lab-2.R}.
 You can run a script in R by typing \texttt{source('scriptname')} in the command line.
 Make sure you are in the correct folder, otherwise the script will not be found!
 You can use tab for auto completion.
-    \askstar Why does the fitness level off at a relatively low level?
+    \askstar You will notice the fitness stops increasing quite early in the simulation.
+Why is this?
 \end{itemize}

 This was selection without mutation.
 Lets now look at the case where every child's nucleotide has a probability $\mu$ to change into a random other nucleotide.